ArAdBey/plate-number/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the ArAdBey License - see the LICENSE file for details.